Thursday, February 28, 2008

 A cursor is a special data object that represents the current state of a query.
 It is used for retrieving multiple resulting rows of query.
 It is used in 5 steps:

-For instance, the following program lists the information of all students.
+For instance, the following program lists the information of all students.; EXEC SQL BEGIN DECLARE SECTION;

 int sid;